Iskandeur/adversarial-llm-poc/README.md

 ### Leetspeak Translation

-ilo-ike uses Basic Leet encoding which primarily focuses on vowel substitutions:
+adversarial-llm-poc uses Basic Leet encoding which primarily focuses on vowel substitutions:

 - A → 4
 - E → 3